 (b) has misconducted, or is incompetent or unsuitable to conduct, adjudications under Part 3.

+(5A) The registration of an individual as a registered adjudicator is cancelled if the individual’s registration as an adjudicator or review adjudicator under the Building and Construction Industry (Security of Payment) Act 2021 Part 5 Division 2 is cancelled.

 (6) The Building Commissioner must keep a register of registered adjudicators and make it available for public inspection at no charge.

 (7) A certificate by the Building Commissioner stating that an individual was or was not at a time or in a period, or is or is not, a registered adjudicator is proof of the content of the certificate in the absence of evidence to the contrary.

 [Section 48 amended: No. 16 of 2011 s.
-128(6).]
+128(6); No. 4 of 2021 s.
+138.]

 49. Review of registration decisions